6xingyv/Accompanist/README.md

 - **⚡️ High-Performance Rendering**: Engineered for buttery-smooth animations and low overhead, ensuring a great user experience even on complex lyrics.

+## ✅ Todo

+- [ ] Spring animations for `LazyList` items when scrolling
+- [ ] Extract animation parameters from `KaraokeLineText`
+- [ ] More precise animation parameters from Apple
+- [ ] Mesh gradient/Image distortion `FlowingLightBackground` animation

 ## 🤝 Contributing

-Contributions are welcome\!
+Contributions are welcome!
 Please feel free to submit a pull request or open an issue to discuss your ideas.
 For major changes, please open an issue first.

 ## 📜 License